11.5. Numerical Differential Equations

 An ordinary differential equation (ODE) is an equation of the form

-We are given the rate of change (the derivative function f(t, y)) of y(t) from which we solve for y(t).
-Because we are also given the initial value y(t_0) = y_0, this class of ODE problem is called an initial value problem (IVP).
-We will consider cases of the function y(t) that represents a single equation and also a system of equations.
+We are given the rate of change, the derivative of \(y(t)\), from which we solve for \(y(t)\).
+Because we are also given the initial value \(y(t_0) = y_0\), this class of ODE problems is called an initial value problem (IVP).
+We will consider cases of the function \(y(t)\) representing a single equation and a system of equations.

-Differential equations are important to engineers and scientists because changes to the state of dynamic systems are described by differential equations.
-Examples of these dynamic systems include objects that move; wires carrying fluctuating electrical current; reservoirs of fluid with measurable pressure, temperature, and volume; or anything where the state of the system can be quantified numerically.
+Differential equations are important to engineers and scientists because they describe changes to the state of dynamic systems.
+These dynamic systems include moving objects, wires carrying fluctuating electrical current, fluid reservoirs with measurable pressure, temperature, and volume, or anything where the system’s state can be quantified numerically.

-Numerical methods are especially needed to solve higher order and nonlinear ODEs.
-As is the case with integration, our ability to properly evaluate some ODEs using analytic methods is less than satisfying [STRANG14].
-So numerical methods for solving ODEs is an important tool in the engineer’s computational toolbox.
+Numerical methods are especially needed to solve higher-order and nonlinear ODEs.
+As is the case with integration, our ability to properly evaluate some ODEs using analytic methods are less than satisfying [STRANG14].
+So numerical methods for solving ODEs are important tools in the engineer’s computational toolbox.

 This is our third encounter with ODEs.
 In Throwing a Ball Up, we used MATLAB’s Symbolic Math Toolbox to find the algebraic equations from the differential equations associated with the effect of gravity on a ball thrown upwards.
-Then in Systems of Linear ODEs we considered systems of first order linear ODEs that may be solved analytically with eigenvalues and eigenvectors.
+Then, in Systems of Linear ODEs we considered systems of first-order linear ODEs that may be solved analytically with eigenvalues and eigenvectors.
 Now, we will consider numerical methods to find and plot the solutions to ODEs.
-We will cover the basic algorithmic concepts of how numerical ODE solvers work and review the efficient suite of ODE solver provided by MATLAB.
+We will cover the basic algorithmic concepts of how numerical ODE solvers work and review the efficient suite of ODE solvers provided by MATLAB.

 Recall the definition of a derivative:

-Considered in terms of discrete samples of y, the derivative becomes
+For discrete samples of \(y\), the derivative becomes

-This equation is the basis for the simplest ODE solver, Euler’s method.
-However, due to concerns about excessive computation and round-off errors, we are limited on how small h can be.
-So the accuracy of (11.1) is not acceptable for most applications.
+Equation (11.1) is the basis for the simplest ODE solver, Euler’s method.
+However, we are limited on how small \(h\) can be due to concerns about excessive computation and round-off errors.
+So the accuracy of equation (11.1) is unacceptable for most applications.

 Then the numerical approximation comes from the algorithm used to calculate the definite integral.